Job prospects Home Child Care Provider in British Columbia

-The employment outlook will be limited for Home child care providers (NOC 4411) in British Columbia for the 2019-2021 period.
+The employment outlook will be moderate for Home child care providers (NOC 4411) in British Columbia for the 2022-2024 period.

 The following factors contributed to this outlook:

-Here are some key facts about Home child care providers in the British Columbia region:
+Here are some key facts about Home child care providers in British Columbia:

 - Home child care providers mainly work in the following sectors:

 - Nursing and residential care facilities (NAICS 623): 5%

 - The distribution of full-time and part-time workers in this occupation is: